-As of July 31, 2017, nearly 25,000 residences across the state have gone solar, producing nearly 175 MW of clean, renewable power.
+As of March 31, 2019, more than 34,000 residences across the state have gone solar, producing over 225 MW of clean, renewable power.
 And while installations are on the rise, the average cost of installation continues to drop.

 That’s good news for a state with the third highest electric rate in the nation (Hawaii is #1).
 Take a closer look at the current state of solar in Connecticut.

 Solar is affordable

 Another reason why Connecticut has become such a hot solar market is the availability of incentives and financing options.

 Connecticut homeowners can use solar financing programs to reduce upfront costs and spread payment over 20 or more years.